Elaborating the word problem for free idempotent-generated semigroups over the full transformation monoid: Computing the vertex groups for

 \subsection{The degenerate cases (i.e.\ involving rank $n-1$)}

-It is at this point that we are going to modify (or, rather, ``correct'') a bit the aims of the paper, with respect to what is announced in the introduction.
-This is because we can discard some of the pairs/vertices $(A,P)$ of contact graphs, as their vertex groups never appear in the course of computing the map $\theta$ (and thus deciding the word problem and computing Green's relations in $\ig{\cE_{\T_n}}$); so, some of these ``superfluous'' vertex groups will not be computed here.
-Let us briefly explain.
+It is at this point that we are going explain in full detail the ``with few exceptions'' disclaimer made at the end of the introduction.
+These exceptions arise because we can discard some of the pairs/vertices $(A,P)$ of contact graphs, as their vertex groups never appear in the course of computing the map $\theta$ (and thus deciding the word problem and computing Green's relations in $\ig{\cE_{\T_n}}$); so, some of these ``superfluous'' vertex groups will not be computed here.

 Namely, whenever working with elements of $\ig{\cE_{\T_n}}$, we assume that they are given via some of their minimal r-factorisations (and, as discussed, we can always routinely extract at least one such factorisation from a given word over $\ol{E(\T_n)}$).
 So, a typical such element will be of the form